 The Finance and Personnel Division provides support services to the Director and all divisions in the areas of accounting, auditing, budgeting, payroll, personnel, and legislative fiscal information.
 Fiscal services and fee collection are performed for the commodity checkoff programs through administrative service contracts.

-The Nebraska Farm Mediation Program provides an alternative method for agricultural borrowers and lenders to resolve their agricultural credit problems outside of litigation.
+The Nebraska Negotiations Program provides an alternative method for agricultural borrowers and lenders to resolve their agricultural credit problems outside of litigation.
 Mediation is a process which brings together borrowers and creditors with a neutral third party (the mediator) in an attempt to resolve credit problems.
 The mediator does not decide the issues for the parties, but helps and encourages them to reach mutually agreed upon solutions.